 The appropriate roll to use depends on what kind of activity the player is attempting to perform.
 Charisma should be used with any effort to interact with another being, including silent efforts like trying to tell if they are lying or otherwise hiding something.
 Search should be used for any sort of perception-related efforts that don't involve other people, as well as problem-solving such as trying to find a safe place to tie a rope without risking a break.
 Acrobatics is appropriate for feats of physical ability, whether those of dexterity, strength, balance, or skill.

 In the case where a player wants to attempt an activity not reasonably covered by any of these rolls or a scenario, it's usually best to skip rolling altogether and choose the outcome that would be the most fun and interesting for the players.
-If that's unclear, or a roll is really desired, choose a dice for the player to roll based on your best judgment of how skillful the character would be at the activity (based on the character's roles, personality, experience, equipment, etc).
-Rolls representing the bottom level of skill should be performed with a 1d4, while the absolute highest levels of mastery would be represented with 1d20.
+If that's unclear, or a roll is really desired, choose a dice for the player to roll based on your best judgment of how skillful the character would be at the activity (based on the character's Roles, Background, personality, experience, equipment, etc).
+Rolls representing the bottom level of competence should be performed with a 1d4, while the absolute highest levels of mastery would be represented with 1d20 or 3d6.

 Ties for such opposed rolls should be in favor of the player in most cases.
 If you wish for the player to lose ties, declare this before the roll is made.
 This generally should only be done when the player is performing an activity in response to some NPC activity, such as trying to tell if an NPC is lying.

-Use the table below for resolving individual Charisma, Acrobatics, and Search rolls outside scenarios.
+Use the table below for resolving individual Skill Dice or improvised rolls outside scenarios.
 You may also use this table when a player wants to use Acrobatics to improvise terrain traversal within combat when the scenario doesn't otherwise detail how to resolve it.
 Since these rolls don't naturally increase with player levels, the table doesn't include levels.
 Instead, entries are based on how difficult you perceive the activity to be.
 Keep in mind that the difficulty judgment should be relative to the PC's level; what is difficult for a level 1 PC might be easy for a level 4 PC.

 |Varying / Wild||1d20|